 How we gain or receive the Fear of God in our life?

 Hello Friends!
-We have been spending quite some times now talking about walking in the fear of God.
+We have been spending quite some time now talking about walking in the fear of God.
 Today I want to bring it home by answering a very practical question.
-And this is the question: How we gain or receive the Fear of God in our life?
+And this is the question: How do we gain or receive the fear of God in our life?

 • First, we must choose with our will to have the fear of God above all else.